nfuden/k8sgateway/devel/contributing/pull-requests.md

 #### Use Commits to Tell the Story
 Having a series of discrete commits makes it easier to understand the idea of the PR, and break up the review into smaller chunks

-When PRs merge in Kgateway, they are squashed into a single commit, so it is not necessary to squash your commits before merging.
+When PRs merge in kgateway, they are squashed into a single commit, so it is not necessary to squash your commits before merging.

 #### Avoid Squashing Previous Commits and Using Force Pushes
 This can make it difficult to understand the history of the PR, and can make it difficult to understand the changes in the future.